- Start with 1 cup all-purpose flour. Remove 2 Tablespoons (16g) so you have 14 Tablespoons total.

 Cake flour is a flour that is very finely milled from soft winter wheat.
 It has a lower protein content than all-purpose flour, and it is finer, lighter, and softer.
 It’s also bleached, so the color is paler and the grain is less dense.
 Because of the lower protein content, cake flour produces less gluten.

-Is cake flour same as self raising flour?
+Is all-purpose flour the same as plain flour?

 What is the ratio of cake flour to all-purpose flour?